kdzwinel/progress-bar-animation/README.md

 Additionally, to reduce the time browser spends on painting, we forced it (via `translateZ`/`will-change`) to promote avatar and SVG to separate layers.

-After all these optimizations (and numerous hours) the result was still rather disapointing:
+After all these optimizations (and numerous hours) the result was still rather disappointing:

 ![loosing frames here and there](http://i.imgur.com/oZEedwu.png)